How to Use One-Rep Max Calculator

 Use the calculator with intent

 The One-Rep Max Calculator estimates your true 1RM based on the weight you can lift for multiple repetitions (submaximal lift).
-It leverages various scientific formulas to project your maximum strength, providing a safe and effective way to gauge your peak performance without the need for a high-risk single attempt.
+It uses various scientific formulas to project your maximum strength, providing a safe and effective way to gauge your peak performance without the need for a high-risk single attempt.

 This tool is ideal for strength athletes, bodybuilders, and general fitness enthusiasts looking to optimize their training intensity, track progress, or safely program workouts.
 Personal trainers can also use it to design effective, individualized programs for clients based on their estimated 1RM without the inherent risks of a true max-out session.